 - Make extra and freeze it.
 If you're cooking something, double and freeze it so you have an inexpensive freezer meal for a crazy day when take-out looks appealing.

 - Make sure your grocery budget is ONLY for consumables – don't include eating out.
 That might be draining your budget!
 Instead, include eating out in your “other” budget.
-You can read more on that HERE.
+You can read more on that with my simple budgeting method.

 See, that wasn't so bad!
 No more asking yourself “How much should I spend on groceries?” now that you're a pro.